SCLW/Circuitry-Based-Sound/readme.md

 ## Mixer
-There are generally two ways of mixing signals together, active and passive mixing.
-Active mixing involves components that need a power supply, such as operational amplifiers.
+There are two ways of mixing signals together, active and passive mixing.
+Active mixing involves components, such as operational amplifiers, that need a power supply.
 Passive mixing works without an additional power supply, but introduces a voltage drop.

 ### Passive Mixer